livingbio/typed-ffmpeg/blog.md

 - The docstring format is not consistence each time I used it.
 - most of the filters I never used,

+- use GPT and parser to generate JSONSchema for each filter

 Future Work
 - generate python code from ffmpeg code instead of document, maybe it is easier to do it.